MatthewMeade/CaffeineTracker/prompt_plan.md

 **Instructions for the AI Coder:**
 Your task is to enhance the Daily View.
 1.  **Daily Summary Component:**
-    * Use data from `GET /api/entries/daily` (total consumed, daily limit).
+    * Use data from the `entries.getDaily` tRPC query (total consumed, daily limit).
     * Prominently display "current day's total caffeine consumed (mg)".
-    * Display "remaining caffeine allowance (mg)" or "Over Limit" message based on `over_limit` and `daily_limit_mg` from the API.
+    * Display "remaining caffeine allowance (mg)" or "Over Limit" message.
 2.  **Date Navigation Functionality (Swipe & Buttons):**
     * Implement swipe gestures (left/right) to navigate to previous/next days' entries.
-Use a library or custom event handling.
-    * On swipe/button click, update the date for which data is fetched via `GET /api/entries/daily` and re-render the view for the new date.
+    * On swipe/button click, update the date parameter for the `entries.getDaily` tRPC query and re-render the view for the new date.
     * Include arrow buttons as an alternative for non-touch devices.
 3. Integrate these displays and controls into the Daily View page.
 4. Write component tests:
     * Test correct display of total, remaining, and over-limit messages based on mock data.
-    * Test swipe functionality (mock swipe events and verify date change/API call).
+    * Test swipe functionality (mock swipe events and verify date change/tRPC call).
     * Test button navigation for day changes.

 ---